visrealm/vrEmuLcd/README.md

-# vrEmuLcd
+# vrEmuLcd - HD44780U LCD Display Emulator

-HD44780U LCD Display Emulator.
-C engine and Web front-end.
+Core engine written in C with a flexible Web front-end.

 This LCD Emulator can be used to emulate most standard LCD displays.